 Many people who eventually become foster parents have been thinking about it for a while.
 With roughly 400,000 children in the United States foster care system on any given day, the idea of providing a safe, loving, stable environment for a child in need is a strong need.
 Foster care is defined as the temporary arrangement through which a child is removed from their family or guardian’s home and then placed in another home with unrelated foster parent(s) or relatives.
 Children are removed from their homes due to abuse, neglect, or abandonment by their parents or guardians.
 Children enter the foster care system through no fault of their own, and foster children come in all ages, races, and ethnicities.
 As of May 2018, the last date data was available, there were 4,800 children in the foster care system of Maryland.
 The choice to become a foster parent is a big decision but the impact you can have on a child’s life is even greater.
-Here is everything you need to know about foster care Maryland.
+Here is everything you need to know about foster care in Maryland.

 Children in Foster Care

-The children in foster care in Maryland range in age from infant to teenager, are both boys and girls, and are of any race.
+The children in foster care in Maryland range in age from infant to teenager, are both boys and girls and are of any race.
 Children are typically served by foster care until they are 18 years old, but up to age 21, they may be served if they have special needs or if they are in an educational or vocational training program.
 The average time spent in foster care in Maryland is between six to 24 months.
-Of the close to 5,000 children in foster care Maryland, roughly 250 have had their parental rights terminated and are legally free for adoption.
+Of the close to 5,000 children in foster care in Maryland, roughly 250 have had their parental rights terminated and are legally free for adoption.
 Every county in Maryland, including Baltimore City, operates a foster care program.

 To become a resource (foster) parent in Maryland you must be 21 years old.
 There is no maximum age to be a resource parent, but prospective resource parents who are age 60 or older will need to be observed to ensure they have the strength and adequate resources to care for a child.
 Boys and girls may not sleep in the same room, so enough bedrooms must be provided.
 No stackable (bunk) beds are allowed in resource parent homes.
 Resource parents may be single or married, live in an apartment or a house, be able to meet the financial obligations of having a child, and be willing to provide safe, short-term care for a child in need.
 There are no requirements for full-time parent care and no listed guidelines on the number of children allowed to live in the house.

-Perhaps most importantly, with foster care Maryland, resource families must be willing to work with their foster child’s birth families.
+Perhaps most importantly, with foster care in Maryland, resource families must be willing to work with their foster child’s birth families.
 Maryland actively features a “family to family” program which encourages foster families both to be in contact with and play an active role in the birth family’s lives.
 Reunification is always the goal and resource families should be prepared to support this objective.
-Because of Maryland’s family to family focus, every effort is made to place foster children with resource families in their direct community.
+Because of Maryland’s family-to-family focus, every effort is made to place foster children with resource families in their direct community.
 Whenever possible, the foster child will be kept at their same school, near or in their same neighborhood, so they may continue to interact with their friends, teachers, and other members of their support system.

 Where to Start